-There are numerous reports available to campus management to review procurement activity and funding availability.
-The reports recommended for prior budget year procurement management are the "Open Encumbrance Report" (GTPOR262), the "Prior Year Expense Ledger" (Report number 306 from the report menu) and the "Summary Prior Year PO" (Report number 718 from the report menu).
-If you need assistance running reports, please forward a request for help via e-mail.
+There are reports available in the Institute's Financial System for campus management to review procurement activity and funding availability.
+The reports recommended for prior budget year procurement management are the Open Obligation Campus - CR Report (formerly Open Encumbrance Campus - CR) and the Open Obligation by Company - CR Report.
+If you need assistance running reports, please forward a request for help via https://gatech.service-now.com/home.